-Lola’s Cupcakes – Lola’s have been turning out some of the best cupcakes in the game for years but now they’ve stepped things up by nationwide delivery for the very first time.
+Lola’s Cupcakes – Lola’s have been turning out some of the best cupcakes in the game for years but now they’ve stepped things up by nationwide delivery.
 You can get all the classics, like red velvet, banoffee and cookies & cream, as well as chocolate, fruity, vegan and gluten-free cupcakes, through the post in boxes of eight.
 Cupcakes for everyone!

-Freezecakes x My Cookie Dough – It’s one of those times where you kick yourself and think, damn, why didn’t I think of that first?
+Freezecakes – It’s one of those times where you kick yourself and think, damn, why didn’t I think of that first?
 Frozen cheesecake in a tub.
 Whaaaaa.
-Freezecakes is the world’s first frozen cheesecake in a tub brought to you by cheesecake masters Pleesecakes.
-They’ve teamed up with MyCookieDough on a ‘Bake It Yourself’ cookie dough and Freezecake kit for a limited time only.
-If you didn’t manage to cop the collab, Freezecakes are still delivering their frozen goodies nationwide.
+Freezecakes is the world’s first frozen cheesecake in a tub brought to you by cheesecake masters Pleesecakes – and they deliver their frozen goodies nationwide.

 Cake or Death – It’s hard to miss Cake or Death’s hot pink leopard print brownie packages coming through your letterbox – we think they do that on purpose, to make you want to rip open the box and devour all six when they arrive.
 The fudgy, indulgent brownies come in a variety of flavours and also happen to be vegan (and most varieties are gluten-free).
-Whether you’re after a classic sea salt flavour or fancy mixing things up (literally with a mixed box) with the Biscoff and peanut butter & strawberry jam options, there’s something for everyone.
+Whether you’re after a classic sea salt flavour or fancy mixing things up (literally with a mixed box) with the Biscoff and salted caramel options, there’s something for everyone.

 Doughnut Time – When the sweet treat pangs strike, it must be Doughnut Time.
-Now offering nationwide delivery, Doughnut Time has four boxes to choose from: the DT Classics, DT Vegan, Bueno Mars and David Hassel-Biscoff, a vegan concoction of Lotus Biscoff cream, caramel and. chocolate glaze.
+Now offering nationwide delivery, Doughnut Time has a range of boxes to choose from including the DT Classics, Happy Hour (vegan), Bruno Mars and David Hasselhoff, a vegan concoction of Lotus Biscoff cream, caramel and chocolate glaze.
 There’s also the Love At First Bite – a fluffy dough ball rolled in cinnamon sugar and piped with Nutella.
 We doughnut think this one’s worth missing out on.

 Primrose Bakery – They might be famous for their cupcakes but Primrose Bakery do so much more than that.
 Their pies and tarts, including the traditional apple pie (custard or ice cream – which side are you on?), pumpkin pie, cookies & cream pie and chocolate peanut butter pie, are pretty mega.
 However, if you’re a cupcake purist then don’t miss out on their HUGE range of flavours like cookie dough, red velvet, coffee & walnut and loads more.
 If you’re in need of an after-dinner pick me up there are even cake versions of your fave cocktails.
 We’re down for the Negroni cupcake.